Vermont Divorce Laws

 • The emotional condition, physical state and age of each partner

-Vermont Divorce Laws regarding Property Distribution
+Vermont Divorce Laws pertaining Property Distribution

 This state believes in equitable distribution of marital property.
 The title of the property is immaterial.
-The issues pondered over by the Court while deciding property distribution are as follows –
+The issues pondered over by the Court while deciding property distribution are as follows:

 • The valuation of all requirements, liabilities and property interests of each partner